To create a healthier future for children and women throughout our global community by leading in patient care

 Texas Children’s Hospital (TCH) was designated as a Magnet organization in 2003, 2007 and 2012 by the ANCC Magnet Recognition Program®.
-TCH is one of fewer than 7 percent of United States health care organizations to hold this designation for quality patient care, nursing excellence and innovations in professional nursing practice.
+TCH is one of the 8.3% health care organizations in the United States, to hold this prestigious designation that recognizes excellence for quality patient care, nursing excellence and innovations in professional nursing practice.

 We succeed when faced with even the most difficult cases through cross-disciplinary expertise and collaboration to drastically improve outcomes and overall quality of life for our patients.